Hi. I’m Remi. And I help educators make knowledge visible, collaborate with meaning, and design remarkable learning.

-I am a scholar of annotation and Associate Professor of Learning Design and Technology at the University of Colorado Denver School of Education and Human Development.
+I am an Associate Professor of Learning Design and Technology at the University of Colorado Denver School of Education and Human Development.

 My research—which spans literacy education, the learning sciences, and teacher education—examines how annotation facilitates social, collaborative, and justice-directed learning.
 I am lead author of the book Annotation, published by MIT Press, which introduces annotation as a genre that is significant to scholarship and everyday life.
 My second book, Remarkable Legacies, is now under contract, also with MIT Press.